melkamu372/StegHub-DevOps-Cloud-Engineering/Project-17-Automate-Infrastructure-With-IAC-using-Terraform-Part-2/Automate-Infrastructure-With-IaC-using-Terraform- 201.md

 **Note:** You can add multiple tags as a default set. for example, in out terraform.tfvars file we can have default tags defined.
+Assign values for the tags variable in the terraform.tfvars file
 ```
 tags = {
   Enviroment      = "production"